dataraftai/Costomer_churn_prediction/README.md

 ![Customer Survival Over Time](images/costomer-survival-over-time.png)

 **Insight:**

-This shows how customer survival decreases over time.
+"This shows how customer survival decreases over time.
 Most churn happens in the early months, which highlights the importance of early engagement.
 ---